valillon/valillon.github.io/_posts/2013-04-18-generate-appstore-purchases.markdown

 ```

 Fine.
 Let's have a look to the `main` function.
 The following snippet is headed by the calendar and paths definition and then 4 similar loops for scheduling daily, weekly, monthly and yearly reports.
-Note that every type of report has its own expiring date and no reports exist beyond your launching date.
+Note that every report type has its own expiring date and no reports exist beyond your launching date.
 Obviously these 4 routine-loops could be grouped in a single method, but I decided to leave it as it is for the moment.
-On the contrary the differences between them could be more noticeable with this repetitive structure.
-To sum up this code just requests those non-expired reports that have NOT been downloaded yet and NOT saved at the `sourcePath`.
+On the contrary, differences between them could be more noticeable with this repetitive structure.
+To sum up, this code just requests those non-expired reports that have NOT been downloaded yet and NOT saved at the `sourcePath`.

 ```java
 public static void main(String[] args) throws IOException {